How do we respond to a clash of cultures…

 Most Christians, especially older Christians and those in positions of authority, believe they are the “strong” ones in faith.
 Over time, most who view themselves as “strong” have studied and ministered for years.
 They have convinced themselves that their standards and practices, theology and style of ministry and culture, are correct (or they would have changed long ago).

 Those of you who see yourselves as the strong in faith with a wider range of freedom, please read this passage carefully.
 Paul directed most all of the correction and commands in this section to you.
-The strong in faith serve the others without demeaning or looking down on them so as not to put stumbling blocks in their way (14:13).
+The strong in faith serve the others without looking down on or demeaning them so as not to put stumbling blocks in their way (14:13).

 Certainly, the strong in faith have no need to water down their own faith.
 They practice it faithfully, keeping their faith to themselves and to God, not imposing their their own personal standards on others (14:22).
 Their “strong” faith forges broad enough freedom to defer to others with a weaker faith in areas of conscience (not Biblical Commands) in order to serve the weak.
 The true “strong” know it’s not about us.
 Deferring to please others in areas of conscience, even when in positions of authority, pleases the Father because Jesus is our model (15:1-3).